thirdelement/sneaker-dadi/README.md

 <div align="left"><img src="media/readme/cart-empty-button.webp"></div>

-If there are items in the cart the number is highlighted yellow.
+If there are items in the cart the quantity is highlighted yellow.

 <div align="left"><img src="media/readme/cart-full-button.webp"></div>